kosmylo/articles-retrieval/README.md

 # Articles-Retrieval

-A Docker Compose–based pipeline to collect, parse, and unify energy-related content from Wikipedia, News API, arXiv, and EU government sites into JSON-Lines files.
+A Docker Compose–based pipeline to collect, parse, and unify energy-related content from Wikipedia, the GNews API, arXiv, and EU government sites into JSON-Lines files.
 Ideal for building datasets to train or fine-tune energy-domain LLM models.

 ## 🚀 Features

 - **Multi-source scraping**:
   - Wikipedia via `wikipedia` library
-  - News via gnews API with title-only and full-text fallbacks
+  - News via the `GNews` API with full article text retrieval
   - arXiv via `arxiv` Python client, converting PDFs to text with PyMuPDF
   - EU government sites via BeautifulSoup with PDF text extraction via PyMuPDF
 - **Streaming output**: appends each record to per-scraper `*.jsonl` files for immediate availability